cafieness/WeatherApp/README.md

 ### `git clone https://github.com/camilachoroeva/WeatherApp.git`

+2. Navigate to the Project Directory:

+### `cd .\WeatherApp\`

-2. Install Dependencies:
+3. Install Dependencies:

 ### `yarn install`

-3. Run the Application:
+4. Run the Application:

 ### `yarn start`

-4. Open [http://localhost:3000](https://pages.github.com/) to view it in your browser.
+5. Open [http://localhost:3000](https://pages.github.com/) to view it in your browser.

 ## How to Use the Application